scylladb/scylla-operator/enhancements/proposals/1405-alternator/README.md

 [#1358](https://github.com/scylladb/scylla-operator/issues/1358).
 Also, the Alternator [authorization](https://enterprise.docs.scylladb.com/stable/alternator/compatibility.html#authorization) is managed through CQL by updating `system_auth.roles` table.

+Alternator will be setup with Authorization enabled.
+Users can opt out, but it should be secure by default.

 In the same release `scyllaclusters.scylla.scylladb.com/v1.spec.alternator.port` will be deprecated, so we may ignore the value in a future release.
 In this release, and with the new changes, it is intended for it to retain the existing behaviour for backward compatibility.